rorcde/mds20_adversarial/README.md

   - Run proposed DILMA attack for TREC dataset (TD)

 ## Important:
-- Please note that due to the huge size of the models used in this project, testing can only be done on Google Colab (or at your local PC if have 4-5 GBs of VRAM :))
+- Please note that due to the huge size of the models used in this project, testing can only be done on Google Colab (or at your local PC if you have 4-5 GBs of VRAM :))
-- Therefore, to check our results one may run `DILMA` notebook from the corresponding folder.
-Please note that this notebook uses pretrained models, that can be downloaded from `data` folder
+- Therefore, to check our results, one may run the `DILMA` notebook from the corresponding folder.
+Please note that this notebook uses pretrained models that can be downloaded from the `data` folder

 ## Tasks and requirements: